-- A friendly amendment becomes part of a draft resolution upon the announcement that it is accepted, - No vote is required to add a friendly amendment to a draft resolution. - A dais member shall announce the acceptance of a friendly amendment on the first opportunity at which no speaker has the floor, - Friendly amendments cannot be accepted after a vote has been taken on a contested amendment. - 4.5 Withdrawal of Sponsorship.
-Sponsorship of a resolution or amendment may be withdrawn at any time before voting on it has begun, - Sponsorship of a resolution may not be withdrawn after a vote has been taken on a contested amendment, - If a draft resolution or amendment falls below the number of sponsors required for consideration, additional sponsors may be added to that draft resolution or amendment with the consent of the original sponsors, - If a draft resolution or amendment falls below the required number of sponsors, it is automatically removed from consideration.
+- A friendly amendment becomes part of a draft proposal upon the announcement that it is accepted, - No vote is required to add a friendly amendment to a draft proposal, - A dais member shall announce the acceptance of a friendly amendment on the first opportunity at which no speaker has the floor, - Friendly amendments cannot be accepted after a vote has been taken on a contested amendment. - 4.7 Withdrawal of Sponsorship.
+Sponsorship of a resolution, report, or amendment may be withdrawn at any time before voting on it has begun, - Sponsorship of a resolution or report may not be withdrawn after a vote has been taken on a contested amendment, - If a draft resolution, report, or amendment falls below the number of sponsors required for consideration, additional sponsors may be added to that proposal with the consent of the original sponsors, - If a draft resolution, report, or amendment falls below the required number of sponsors, it is automatically removed from consideration.